Code of Conduct for School Governing Boards

 Role & Responsibilities

-- We understand the purpose of the board and the role of the Headteacher.
+- We understand the purpose of the board and the role of the executive leaders.

-- We accept that we have no legal authority to act individually, except when the board has given us delegated authority to do so, and therefore we will only speak on behalf of he governing board when we have been specifically authorised to do so.
+- We accept that we have no legal authority to act or communicate individually, except when the board has given us delegated authority to do so, and therefore we will only speak on behalf of the governing board when we have been specifically authorised to do so.